MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 Media can also be shared across articles when those articles are in the same parent folder, such as the *porting* folder in the previous example.
 This *shared* folder should only be used when you have a specific reason to do so, such as a loading screen for an app or Visual Studio dialogs.

 > [!IMPORTANT]
 > For historical reasons, many of the included snippets are stored under the */samples* folder in the *dotnet/docs* repository.
 If you're making major changes to an article, those snippets should be moved to the new structure.
-However, don't worry about moveing snippets for small changes.
+However, don't worry about moving snippets for small changes.

 ## Contribute to samples